Almost Envy-Free Allocations with Connected Bundles: EF1 existence for three agents: A moving-knife protocol

-We now present the algorithm.
-The algorithm alternately moves a left pointer $\ell$ (in Steps 2 and 3) and a right pointer $r$ (in Step 4).
+The algorithm is specified in Definition~\ref{def:stromquist-algo}.
+It alternately moves a left pointer $\ell$ (in Steps 2 and 3) and a right pointer $r$ (in Step 4).
 It also maintains bundles $L$, $M$, and $R$ during the execution of the algorithm.